bitsector/chat_gpt_from_shell/README.md

 # ChatGPT from Shell
 Hack to prompt chatGPT directly from shell
+Currently only tested on Ubuntu

-You have to be signed into ChatGPT in your browser.
+1. You have to be signed into ChatGPT in your browser.

+2. Install xdotool (For ubuntu users)

+sudo apt update && sudo apt install xdotool -y

-Befor running the script git exec permissions:
+4. Befor running the script git exec permissions:

 sudo chmod +x ask_chatgpt.py

-Now run it like this:
+4. Now run it like this:

 ./ask_chatgpt.py "How does electricity work?"